 Similarly “New York” by Paloma Faith is the type of song that you could easily imagine Dinah Washington or Billie Holiday singing.

 I don’t think you really get that same feeling from many other artists.
 With Adele for instance you’d always think her songs were modern.
-That’s not to say she is a worse singer or songwriter, just that she doesn’t evoke quite the same old sound that Amy and Paloma do and I think that’s the real reason that Amy and Paloma are often mentioned side by side.
+That’s not to say she is a worse singer or songwriter, just that she doesn’t evoke quite the same old sound that Amy and Paloma do.

-They both in many ways feel like people out of time.
-This can even be seen in their appearances with Amy’s look in particular obviously evoking that of 60’s girl groups such as “The Ronnettes”.
+Even in their appearances, Amy and Paloma reflect much earlier eras, with Amy’s look in particular evoking that of 60’s girl groups such as “The Ronnettes”.

 As Paloma said of Amy her voice truly was from a bygone era, but ironically so is Paloma’s.
 Though again this is not to say that their songs can’t have a modern feel to them to, but that’s the point they both manage to mix a lot of old and modern styles together to create something new.